Women in the 43rd Canadian Parliament: Accessibility to office and equal representation

-Female Representation in Canada Compared to International and Provincial Representation
+Female representation in Canada compared to international and provincial representation

 The number of women in the Canadian Parliament has been slowly but steadily increasing since the 1980s and has reached its highest point following the 2019 Canadian federal election where women made up 29.6% of the Canadian Parliament which is higher than the global average of 25.5% and very close to the 1995 United Nations goal of 30% female representation in government.
 In terms of gender representation in government, Canada outperforms a country like the United States in which the House of Representatives is made up of 27.4% women.
 However, in a country where women make up a slim majority of the population at 50.4% as of 2010, the 43rd Canadian Parliament still falls short when it comes to achieving gender parity in government.
 Canada also currently ranks 53rd in the world in gender representation in government which is behind the United Kingdom, Sweden, and Rwanda.
 However, with prominent Canadian political parties like the Liberals Party pledging to include more female representation in government as well as parties like the New Democratic Party putting forward a slate of candidates that was 49% women in the 2019 election, there is significant political pressure to increase the number of women representatives in government.

-Canadian Provinces and Territories come much closer to achieving gender parity in their Legislative Assemblies than their federal counterparts.
+Canadian provinces and territories come much closer to achieving gender parity in their legislative assemblies than their federal counterparts.
 Similar to the rest of Canada in the province of Ontario women make up a little over half of the population at 50.7% but unlike the rest of Canada 35.5% of Ontario Member's of the Legislative Assembly are women.
 In Quebec, a province where women make up 50.4% of the population, gender parity is even closer to being achieved with women making up 42.4% of the National Assembly.
-The Northwest Territory has come the closest to achieving gender parity with women making up 48.3% of the population and 47.3% of the Legislative Assembly.
+The Northwest Territories have come the closest to achieving gender parity with women making up 48.3% of the population and 47.3% of the Legislative Assembly.
 The Northwest Territories is also currently the only Province or Territory in Canada that has a female Premier, Caroline Cochrane.